Thank you for your interest in Networking in the 21st Century and D. Fish. This page contains:

 Permission is granted to use these photos for marketing appearances by David J.P.
 Fisher.
 To download, click on the thumbnail of the image you would like.
 From that page, left click on the image and then choose “save image as”.

 David J.P.
-Fisher (D. Fish) is a speaker, coach, and best-selling author of7 books, including the best-selling Hyper-Connected Selling: Winning More Business by Leveraging Digital Influence and Creating Human Connection and Networking in the 21st Century: Why Your Network Sucks and What to Do About It.
+Fisher (D. Fish) is a speaker, coach, and author of 7 books, including the best-selling Hyper-Connected Selling: Winning More Business by Leveraging Digital Influence and Creating Human Connection and Networking in the 21st Century: Why Your Network Sucks and What to Do About It.
 Building on 20 years of experience as an entrepreneur and sales professional, he combines nuanced strategy and real-world tactics to help professionals become more effective, efficient, and happy.
 He helps them understand the new landscape of Hyper-Connected Selling, where social media, networking, and old-school sales and communication skills are the key to providing value and staying relevant.
 He lives in Evanston, IL – next to a huge cemetery which helps him appreciate the value of every day.

 David J.P.
 Fisher lives in Evanston, Illinois, next to a beautiful cemetery which reminds him every morning of how precious life is.
 He is a speaker, coach, salesman, writer, meditator, marketer, musician, son, friend, brother, slam poet, clairvoyant, comedian, salsa dancer, lover of life, teller of bad jokes, yoga enthusiast, and about average cook.